YSSVirus/Class_Notes/README.md

 7. Open folder as vault
 8. Navigate to the directory where you can see Class_Notes
 9. Click the Class_Notes folder select it with the select folder button

+10. Once the file is loaded, click on preview button in the upper right hand corner.
+This will turn on typographical emphasis like bold and italics.